 Who wields power in the American food world?
-For the sixth year in a row, The Daily Meal is attempting to answer that question.
-Which people, whether CEOs of giant corporations or TV chefs or anything in-between, have the most influence over what and how we eat?
+For the seventh year in a row, The Daily Meal is attempting to answer that question.
+Which people, whether CEOs of giant corporations or TV chefs or anyone in between, have the most influence over what and how we eat?

 How, then, did we come up with this list?
 The first few years we published our ranking, our editors did extensive research, reading news stories, annual reports, and editorial analyses, and consulting with experts in the various fields we cover.
 Then we shuffled the rankings according to strenuous and sometimes contentious editorial discussion.

-Since last year, we've brought a little more order to the process.
-We came up with our nominations, a combination of last year's list (along with people who had appeared on previous iterations and then dropped off for one reason of another) and new candidates drawn from our own coverage of important personalities and events in food circles over the past 12 months.
-Next, we graded each nominee on five criteria: the number of people directly reached, the number of ways in which the candidate can reach people, and the candidate's past accomplishments, potential for future accomplishments, and proven ability to reach and influence people through his or her actions.
+Our process for choosing the names on this list worked this way: We came up with our nominations, a combination of last year's list (along with people who had appeared on previous iterations and then dropped off for one reason of another) and new candidates drawn from our own coverage of important personalities and events in food circles over the past 12 months.
+Next, we graded each nominee on four criteria: the number of people directly reached; the number of ways in which the candidate interacts with consumers; the candidate's past accomplishments and potential for future accomplishments; and a proven ability to reach and influence people through his or her actions.
 It’s also worth noting that in some instances it’s the office itself that holds the true power, so whoever holds that office is powerful by default — and that, in the case of some governmental offices, nobody is quite sure what a Trumpian future will bring.
 (In cases where statistics from 2014 or '15 are cited below, they are the most recent available.)

 Additional reporting by Dan Myers.